jnpaulson/IntroDataSci/projects/project_1.md

 dbDisconnect(lahman_con)
 {% endhighlight %}

+This implements the core database API `DBI` for SQLite.
 ## The question

 We want to understand how efficient teams have been historically at spending money and getting wins in return.
 In the case of Moneyball, one would expect that Oakland was not much more efficient than other teams in their spending before 2000, were much more efficient (they made a movie about it after all) between 2000 and 2005, and by then other teams may have caught up.
 Your job in this project is to see if this is true.